roq-trading/roq-api/README.md

 > need a guide on how to get started with your own strategy implementation.

-The benchmark suite was developed to demonstrate resource requirements as well as the latency and monitoring capabilities.
+The benchmark suite was developed to demonstrate resource requirements as well as the performance and monitoring capabilities.

 These are the relevant binaries